opatiny/weather-bot/README.md

 Node-red telegram bot that sends info about the weather.

+## Use with docker

+Refer to the dockerized project: [https://github.com/opatiny/docker-weather-bot ](https://github.com/opatiny/docker-weather-bot).

 ## Running the project

 You must have `node-red` installed to run this project.